malashonock/interview-prep-notes/NG꞉ Components꞉ Lifecycle꞉ after(Next)Render.md

 **Tip**: to run `afterNextRender` / `afterRender` inside class methods, an instance of `Injector` can be injected and passed within the options object.

-Traditional LCHs are flushed on a component-by-component / view-by-view basis &mash; `afterNextRender` / `afterRender` are called after NG has finished rendering _all components_ on the page into the DOM.
+Traditional LCHs are flushed on a component-by-component / view-by-view basis &mdash; `afterNextRender` / `afterRender` are called after NG has finished rendering _all components_ on the page into the DOM.

 Both hooks have the same signature:
 ```